-Social Consequences: According to the Applicant, there are likely to be negative social consequences for the mining operation associated with conflicting uses and the opposition of neighbors.
+According to the Applicant, there are likely to be negative social consequences for the mining operation associated with conflicting uses and the opposition of neighbors.
 The Applicant suggested that positive social impacts of the proposed mining operation will include continued opportunities for employment, tax revenue and local aggregate supply produced by the operation.

-The Planning Commission noted that while the mining operation would provide employment and tax revenue for a period of time, no new, permanent jobs would be created.
+The Planning Commission noted that while the mining operation would provide employment and tax revenue for a number of years, no new, permanent jobs would be created solely from the Subject Property.